 - keeping to their old bathing routines as much as possible — for example, if they always had baths, then keep that routine going

-- installing special bathroom fittings such as a grab-rail to make them feel safer when they are getting in and out of the shower or bath
+- installing special bathroom fittings and aids such as a grab-rails to make them feel safer when they are getting in and out of the shower or bath or shower chairs to reduce the risk of slipping or falling

 - breaking down the tasks into simple steps